- Using the list view to find a webcam

 A. When you have selected a full-size image, scroll down the page and select the "Weather Forecast" button.
 The route weather forecast provides a listing of cities and their associated current and forecast weather along that particular route.

 Route weather forecasts are provided by Environment Canada and the WeatherOffice.

-Q. Some cams do not have a weather forecast.
+Q. Some webcams do not have a weather forecast.
 Why not?

 Currently, route weather forecasts are provided for select B.C. routes only.
-A more complete listing for all cams and routes is being developed.
+A more complete listing for all webcams and routes is being developed.